danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

   Diff:     test-results/views-main-view/main-diff.png
 ```

 That's essentially all you get in the terminal: a pixel count and a ratio, with paths to three image files — expected, actual, and diff.
 Playwright does have an HTML reporter (`npx playwright show-report`) that renders a side-by-side view of the two screenshots with a diff overlay, which is genuinely more useful.
 But it's a separate browser tab to open, and even then you can see that *something* shifted and roughly *where*, but not *why*.
-With Claude comparing the screenshots, the output was immediately actionable: "Vertical spacing has increased throughout — this looks like it's caused by the new CSS reset setting `line-height: 1.5` on body."
-One explanation, pointing directly at the source.
+With Claude comparing the screenshots, the output was immediately actionable:

+> Vertical spacing has increased throughout — this looks like it's caused by the new CSS reset setting `line-height: 1.5` on body.

 I also looked at [Percy](https://www.browserstack.com/docs/percy/overview/visual-testing-basics) briefly, but it requires creating an account before you can do anything, and I didn't want to introduce a SaaS dependency for a small one-off refactor.